 As part of our ongoing commitment to safeguarding we work to ensure we have a culture where everyone has a voice.
-All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school's safeguarding regime and know that such concerns will be taken seriously by the senior leadership team.
+All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school's or college's safeguarding regime and know that such concerns will be taken seriously by the senior leadership team.

-If there are concerns about a colleague, or any other adult in our setting then these should be shared with the Head, or the Deputy in their absence.
+If there are concerns about a colleague, or any other adult in our setting then these should be shared with the Headteacher, or the Deputy in their absence.

-If there are concerns about the Head, then these should be shared with the Chair of Governors

-Our Whistleblowing/Confidential Reporting policy can be found on RMSTAFF
+If there are concerns about the Headteacher, then these should be shared with the Chair of Governors Our Whistleblowing/Confidential Reporting policy can be found on RM Staff.